Jaime-alv/supermind/README.md

 A black key tag is placed for each code tag from the guess which is correct in both color and position.
 A white key tag indicates the existence of a correct color code tag placed in the wrong position.

+- Classic mode:
 If there are duplicate colours in the guess, they cannot all be awarded a key tag unless they correspond to the same number of duplicate colours in the hidden code.

+- Extra hard mode:
+Duplicate colours don't count towards code limit.
+If secret code contains two of the same colour, and you place four of that colour, two of them will be black, and two will be white.

 Once feedback is provided, another guess is made; guesses and feedback continue to alternate until either the codebreaker guesses correctly, or all rows of the decoding boards are full.